 My responsibilities

-This step is for setting up your direct debit agreement with us.
+This step is to set up your direct debit agreement with us.
 You still need to authorise the payment.

 Make a one-off direct debit payment